A Brief History Of The 12 Inch Single And Its Impact On Pop Music

 The story begins on the dance floors of the United States in the early 1970s.
 The emerging disco craze demanded songs that could keep a crowd moving for ten, fifteen, even twenty minutes at a time.
 The 7‑inch single, limited to about three minutes per side, simply couldn’t satisfy the demand for length or for sound that could cut through a packed, noisy club.
 Record companies answered with promotional 12‑inch pressings — essentially test copies sent to DJs.
 These were not yet commercial releases; they were thinly-pressed, often hand-cut demos, produced in minuscule runs that today command astronomical prices on the secondary market.

-The first commercially released 12‑inch single that truly announced the format’s arrival was Donna Summer’s “Love to Love You Baby” (1975).
-The track, already a sultry marathon in its album form, was pressed onto a 12‑inch with an extended mix that let the low‑frequency thump of the bass and the shimmering strings breathe.
-Club‑goers responded with a frenzy, and other artists quickly followed suit.
+The first commercially released 12" single was "Ten Percent" by the Philadelphia disco group Double Exposure, released in May 1976 on Salsoul Records.
+While earlier 12" promotional records and extended album cuts existed (most notably Donna Summer's "Love to Love You Baby" in 1975), "Ten Percent" was the first 12" disc specifically manufactured, marketed, and sold to the public as an extended dance single.
+Club-goers responded with a frenzy, and other artists quickly followed suit.
 The Trammps’ “Disco Inferno” and Frankie Valli’s “Our Day Will Come” were among the first to issue official 12‑inch versions, each exploiting the format’s capacity for longer, louder, and more dynamic recordings.

 Why the 12‑Inch Works: Groove Geometry Meets Physics